Starbucks to close some stores, eliminate seating in all others to slow spread of coronavirus

 In a bid to slow the spread of the novel coronavirus, Starbucks will temporarily close some of its U.S. and Canadian locations and shift the rest of its more than 10,000 North American stores to a “to-go only” model, the Seattle-based coffee giant announced Sunday afternoon.

 The shutdown, which will last at least two weeks, affects company-operated stores in high-risk areas such as Seattle and New York, with a high number of cases of COVID-19, the highly contagious illness caused by the coronavirus, the company said.
-In these areas, stores will either shutdown or move to reduced hours.
+In these areas, stores will either shut down or move to reduced hours.
 The company will also close locations in “high-social gathering” areas, such as inside malls and universities.

 At all other company-owned locations in North America, customers will no longer be allowed to use cafe and patio seating, but will be able buy Starbucks products and will still have access to mobile ordering, drive-thru and delivery.
 The company was also modifying its condiment bars and changing its cash-handling procedures.